testsmt/yinyang/docs/setup.rst

 The SMT-LIB initiative provides a comprehensive `list of SMT solvers <http://smtlib.cs.uiowa.edu/solvers.shtml>`_.
 Make sure that all SMT solver you consider for testing support the chosen seeds.

+If you can only use one SMT solver consider :doc:`fusion`.